cpe200-158-sec1/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
-   Answer : NO, is's equal to the number of times that we use constructors,
+   Answer : NO, it's equal to the number of times that we use constructors,
 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
    Answer : If we try to make new Fraction by assign r3's value to it, means new Fraction will be equal to r3's value, that will same to assign r3's value to r7's, too.